-Immigration detention in the UK – 7 things everyone should know
+Indefinite immigration detention – 7 things everyone should know

-If we were to remember just one thing about the current situation, it’s hard to do better than the words of the Home Affairs Select Committee this year:
+If we were to remember just one thing about indefinite detention, it’s hard to do better than the succinctly damning words of the Home Affairs Select Committee last year:

 “We have found serious problems with almost every element of the immigration detention system.
 People are being wrongfully detained, held in immigration detention when they are vulnerable and detained for too long.”